Wellness for Artists: Music, Movement, and Mindfulness

 Read More

-By taking a look at mindfulness techniques, meditation, breath work, and the nervous system, you will learn how to manage performance anxiety and optimize practicing and performing through these techniques.
+By taking a look at mindfulness techniques, meditation, breathwork, and the nervous system, you will learn how to manage performance anxiety and optimize practicing and performing through these techniques.

 Sleep is crucial to balancing and supporting a demanding performance and artistic career.
 Harvard Medical School notes that "People often overlook the potential long-term health consequences of insufficient sleep, and the impact that health problems can ultimately have on one's time and productivity."
 Recovery is an important facet of overall wellness and in this course you will learn healthy habits for both sleep and rest.

 Fostering healthy relationships and being part of a supportive community is essential for artists.
 The creative process can often be isolating, and having a network of meaningful connections can provide emotional support, inspiration, and collaboration opportunities.
 Healthy relationships encourage personal growth and constructive feedback, helping artists push their boundaries while feeling grounded and understood.
 A community also offers a sense of belonging, where shared experiences and challenges can be openly discussed, providing strength during difficult times.
-For artists, who often face unique pressures, a strong support system is invaluable for sustaining their creativity, mental well-being, and long-term success.
+For artists, who often face unique pressures, a strong support system is invaluable for sustaining creativity, mental well-being, and long-term success.

 Throughout the course, you will build and strategize your own movement and mindfulness plan for your instrument and performance/practice.
-You will learn how to prioritize healthy routines in mindfulness, movement, sleep, and nutrition and to carry these tools with you while traveling on tour, through changes in your career, and managing injury and/or illness.
+You will learn how to prioritize healthy routines in mindfulness, movement, sleep, and nutrition and carry these tools with you while traveling on tour, through changes in your career, and managing injury and/or illness.

 By the end of the course, you will be able to: